conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 First, I collected Kanye's lyric data across all his songs.

-__1. Find source for lyrics and create function to access API for each song__
+__1. Find a source for lyrics and create a function to access API for each song__

 My preference was to use a reliable API for lyrics to be able to collect all of Kanye's song.
 I started by searching for possible APIs and settled on using [Orion Apieseed lyric API](https://orion.apiseeds.com/documentation/lyrics).
 This API allowed to search by song and artist and returned the lyrics for each song.
 To use this, I just needed to generate a list of each of Kanye's song.

 `url = "https://orion.apiseeds.com/api/music/lyric/" + artist + "/" + song + "?apikey=" + orion_keys['api_key']`

-__2. Create song list of Kanye's body of work__
+__2. Create a song list of Kanye's body of work__

 To generate a full list of Kanye's discography, I wanted to use the most consistent and full reference of work available from him.
-Spotify was the obvious choice and fortunately there was Spotify wrapper available that allowed accessing using a Python library relatively easy.
+Spotify was the obvious choice and fortunately, there was Spotify wrapper available that allowed accessing using a Python library relatively easy.
 To access each song, I first had to look up each of Kanye's album using the album id used by Spotify and then extract from the returned dictionary the song name of each entry.

 ```python
 from spotipy import Spotify